 4800 Oak Grove Drive

-Dr. Mark Maimone is a Navigation and Machine Vision researcher at NASAs Jet Propulsion Laboratory, a division of the California Institute of Technology.
-He designed and implemented the Autonomous Navigation flight software for the MER and MSL Mars Rover missions, is a member of the Mars 2020 Flight Software team, and has been the Flight Software Lead and Rover Driver Deputy Lead on the Curiosity operations teams.
-He is currently a Rover Planner and Flight/Ground Software Developer for both Perseverance and Curiosity, and Deputy Lead Rover Planner for Perseverance.
+Dr. Mark Maimone is a Navigation and Machine Vision researcher at NASA's Jet Propulsion Laboratory, a division of the California Institute of Technology.
+He designed and implemented the Autonomous Navigation flight software for the MER and MSL Mars Rover missions, and has been the Flight Software Lead for MSL and Rover Driver Deputy Lead for MSL and Mars 2020.
+He is currently Robotic Operations Deputy Team Chief for Perseverance, as well as a Rover Planner and Flight/Ground Software Developer for both Perseverance and Curiosity.

 At JPL since 1997, Mark has worked on the Long Range Science Rover, Planetary Dexterous Manipulator, and Pioneer Vision System for Chornobyl Inspection projects, delivering 3D vision systems for autonomous robotic operations and mapping.
 Mark developed the autonomous vision and navigation software that lets the MER and MSL vehicles drive themselves safely, and wrote ground software that automates the analysis of Mobility and arm operations on MER and MSL Mars Rovers.

 His research interests include robotic navigational autonomy, stereo vision, and camera calibration.

 2022 Mars 2020 Robotic Operations Team Award for Significant Contribution to enabling driving 5km over a one month period during the Mars 2020 Rapid Traverse campaign.